GerkeLab/TCGApipelines/docs/compare-cgds-vs-liu2018/readme.md

 | TCGA-HC-7741          | PRAD |                    2725 |
 | TCGA-HC-8212          | PRAD |                    2179 |

-So we’ll remove those patients for further comparison
+So we’ll remove those patients for the remainder of this comparison.

 ``` r
 tcga_liu2018 <- tcga_liu2018 %>%